mattloulou/PlantsVSZombiesParody/README.md

 A recreation of the popular game, Plants VS Zombies, with endless waves progressing in difficulty.
 Please note that I claim ownership of all items in this project, except for the music, and most of the sprites.
 For those two categories of items, all rights are reserved by their respective owners.
 Please have fun playing this game, but please refrain from sharing it other than via this github repo.
-It was built in Python 2 and requires PyGame to run.

 # Introduction